mingliangfeng/bs-wizard/README.md

 * **go_next** Go to next step
 * **go_prev** Go back to previous step
 * **show_step** Go to wizard step, starting from 1

+## License

+bs-wizard is licensed under the MIT license.